ykatovich/ykatovich/README.md

 # Hi !
 I am *Yuri* 👋
-### And I am a software developer who enjoys exploring and taking on some exciting new challenges with my job.
+### :computer: And I am a software developer who enjoys exploring and taking on some exciting new challenges with my job. :computer:
-### I am seeking to pursue an opportunity with a growing organization that will utilize and enhance my knowledge in software development, and that will provide me with essential growth opportunities :computer:

 ## **Knowledge**